Class of 2022

 DeLisha Milton-Jones

-• Recognized as an All-American by the Associated Press, Kodak, and the Basketball Times as a senior at the University of Florida
+• Recognized as an All-American by the Associated Press, Kodak, and the Basketball Times (1997)

 • Played professionally for 17 years in the WNBA with the Washington Mystics, Los Angeles Sparks, San Antonio Stars, and New York Liberty

-• A two-time FIBA World Championship Gold Medalist (1998,2002), and a Bronze Medal in the FIBA World Championship (2006)
+• 2x FIBA World Championship Gold Medalist (1998, 2002), and a Bronze Medal in the FIBA World Championship (2006)

-• Earned gold medals in the U.S. Olympic Festival (1994), U.S. Olympic Cup (1999), the World University Games in 1997
+• Earned gold medals in the U.S. Olympic Festival (1994), U.S. Olympic Cup (1999), the World University Games (1997)

-• Awarded the Kim Perrot Sportsmanship Award during her professional career
+• Kim Perrot Sportsmanship Award recipient (2015)

 • Milton-Jones retired from playing in 2016 and is currently the head coach for Old Dominion University women’s basketball program